Aider-AI/aider/docs/voice.md

 instructions.
 Use the `/voice` in-chat command to start recording, and press `ENTER` when you're done speaking.
-Your voice coding instrucitons will be transcribed and sent to GPT, as if you had manually typed them into the aider chat session.
+Your voice coding instructions will be transcribed and sent to GPT, as if you had manually typed them into the aider chat session.